To open the Export Settings dialog, select Export Settings from the context menu of the asset, or select Edit > Export Settings.

 To see how you can publish to Twitter, watch this video: Publish to Twitter

-Twitter videos can be 30 seconds or less in duration and the status text contains no more than 110 characters.
+Twitter video should be 2 minutes and 20 seconds or less in duration and the status text should contain no more than 280 characters.
+For Japanese, Korean, and Chinese languages, the limit is 140 characters.

 To upload your encoded files to YouTube, check the box next to YouTube settings and log in to YouTube.